microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-list-submissions.md

 List all the submissions associated with an [assignment](../resources/educationassignment.md).
 Only teachers, students, and applications with application permissions can perform this operation.

-A teacher or an application with application permissions can get all the submissions while a student can only get submissions that they are associated with.
+A teacher or an application with application permissions can get all the submissions while a student can only get submissions that they're associated with.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]